 A graduate starting as a newly qualified teacher can earn around £22,000.
 This is £1,000 above the current repayment threshold.
 They would make repayments of 9% of this £1,000 only.
 This is the equivalent of £90 over the year or about £7.50 per month.
 The monthly repayment would increase to £30 on a salary of £25,000; and £68 on £30,000.

 The repayments will normally be deducted automatically from your pay packet through the tax system (provided you are earning enough).

 Interest on your loan will be charged at inflation (based on the RPI) plus 3% while you are studying, and up until the April after you leave university.

 From the April after you leave university, if you are earning below £21,000 then interest will be applied at the rate of inflation (RPI) only.

 Graduates earning between £21,000 and £41,000 will be charged interest on a sliding scale up to a maximum of inflation plus 3%.

 Graduates earning above £41,000 will be charged interest at the full rate of inflation plus 3%.

 This should not be a 'lifetime' of repayments for many people: if you don't manage to repay the full amount, any remaining balance will be written off after 30 years.
-This 30-year term begins the April following graduation.
-More information For further information go to www.gov.uk/browse/education/student-finance
+This 30-year term begins the April after graduation.
+Find out more

 Please note that part-time students are not eligible for maintenance loans or grants.

-No, these changes only affect students from the UK and European Union.
-Fees and financial support arrangements for international students are decided by universities.
+No, these changes only affect students from the UK and EU.
 See our international students section for further details of fees and finance for international students.